aliclark/plox/README.md

 ## Authentication and Authorization

-* Authentication and/or authorization (authz) data should have appropriate expiration times set
+* Authentication and/or authorization (authz) data must have appropriate expiration times set
 * authz data sent to the receiver should be outside of the request or path
   * For example, it may instead be sent via HTTP Authorization header, or via file descriptor number 3
   * Discretionary Access Control may be implemented using paths containing authz data